joe-p/ots_lsig/README.md

 #### Patches

 For dApps that use the latest v10 of AlgoKit this reference implementation includes a monkey-patched `TransactionComposer.build` method that automatically sets the `rekeyTo` field for transactions that are signed with an OTS chain.

+### Discovery

+This scheme is stateful because the signer must know which key was last used to sign a confirmed transaction.
+If an OTS chain is recovered on a new device there must be a discovery process to determine which key to use for the next signature.
+This process requires the most recent transction sent from the `sender` to be found and parsed to get the included public key.
+If the tranasction is older than 1000 rounds, an archival node or indexer must be used to find the transaction.

+### Transaction Failures

+Because failed transactions on Algorand are not included in a block, the rekeys for failed transactions will not take affect.
+This means a client may sign a transaction with the next key index and incorrectly assume the chain is in a state that has not be confirmed.
+This means clients will need to be able to handle transaction failures and roll-back to the previous key if needed.

 ## Future Work